22003264/LU-Decomposition/README.md

 ## AIM:
 To write a program to find the LU Decomposition of a matrix.
 ## Algorithm:
+1.Import the numpy module to use the built-in functions for calculation 2.Prepare the lists from each linear equations and assign in np.array() 3.Using the scipy.linalg and imort lu_fator and lu_solve we get the values 4.End the program
 ## Program:
 ```
 '''Program to find L and U matrix using LU decomposition.